China Scholarship Council (CSC) – Trinity College Dublin Joint Scholarship Programme

 Proposed supervisors will also be notified with the outcome of the review.

-Candidates must also meet the criteria set out by the CSC, and must apply online to the CSC between 20th March and 5th April 2019.
+Candidates must also meet the criteria set out by the CSC, and must apply online to the CSC between 10th March to 31st March 2019.
 Applications should be submitted via the following link this link.

 Trinity expects to be contacted by the CSC with the outcome of the competition in early June 2019.
 Successful candidates should expect to commence their PhD programme on the 1st of September 2019.